-- 1. Visitors are allowed in the service reception area only.
-Visitors are not allowed in the classrooms, student lounge, or clinic classroom area. - 2.
-Only emergency calls are permitted on the business phone.
-Future Professionals may use the Future Professional phones for a limited time.
-Please keep your calls to three (3) minutes or less. - 3.
-Cell phones are permitted in assigned areas of the school. - 4.
-Future Professionals may not visit with another Future Professional who is servicing a client. - 5.
-Future Professionals may not gather around the service desk, service reception area, or offices. - 6.
+- 1. Future Professionals are to maintain a professional demeanor at all times when they are on the school premises. - BE NICE: Be kind, considerate and courteous to others. - BE ACCOUNTABLE: Take responsibility for your actions and learn from your mistakes. - · BE RELIABLE: Consistently complete the required skills to get your education to the best of your ability. - BE COMMUNICATIVE: Use clear and appropriate language (no profanity) to get your point across,.
+Do not raise your voice or yell. - BE ENGAGED: Be an active participant in your education and seek out information to better your skills to advance your career goals. - 2.
+Visitors are allowed in the service reception area only.
+Visitors are not allowed in the classrooms, Future Professional lounge, or clinic classroom area. - 3.
+Cell phones are permitted in assigned areas of the school.
+Phone calls are not permitted during class time or learning environments such as classrooms or learning zones at any time.
+Calls while clocked in should remain in the assigned area, quiet in tone, and no longer than 3 minutes. - 4.
+Future Professionals may not visit with another Future Professional who is working with a clinic classroom guest. - 5.
+Future Professional may not gather around the service desk, the service reception area, or the offices. - 6.
 Food, drinks, and water bottles are allowed only in the lunchroom. - 7.
+The school is a smoke-free campus.
+Future Professionals may not smoke or vape any substance on school premises.

-Paul Mitchell The School Rhode Island is a smoke-free campus. - 8.
-Stealing or taking school property or another's personal property is unacceptable, and is grounds for termination. - 9.
+- 8. Stealing or taking school property or another's personal property is unacceptable and grounds for termination. - 9.
 School administration has the right to access and inspect a Future Professionals locker at any time, refer to the locker policy.